 If Internet Governance is done properly, the internet can remain a great motor for the future of humankind and its social and economic development.
-We need to give people access to their own personal data as well the data produced by the government with tax money.
+We need to give people access to their own personal data that’s held by the companies, as well as the data produced by the government, paid by us, in the form of taxes.
 The more relevant information people can access, the faster our collective development will be.

 Internet is affecting thinking and attitudes of billions of people daily.
 We can contact other people and read their advice to find solutions to our problems and manage our projects, which are produced internationally.
 Even people of extremely small minorities and niche interests are able to find peers and support from elsewhere in the globe.
 People can now learn new things in their home by a few clicks of button.
 Needless to say, all this buzz creates millions of financial transactions too.

 Internet has also brought us closer to a global marketplace with perfect information.
 It’s now harder to sell inferior products that are more expensive.
 However, projects can now be crowd-funded, which has lead to a plethora of innovations that would otherwise have never seen the light of day.